tfle/personal-website/index.md

 ## About this website 🌱

-Inspired by other [digital gardens](https://maggieappleton.com/garden-history), this website is home to my personal wiki; a place where I can seed new topics of interest and slowly grow them over time.
-I'm open-sourcing my learning journey, making things that I wish I had found and documenting things that I wish I had known.
-Many of these pages will never be "done", but that's a feature, and not a bug!
+Inspired by other [digital gardens](https://maggieappleton.com/garden-history), this website is home to my personal wiki; a place where I gather and share knowledge on topics I'm interested in.
+I am open-sourcing my learning journey, making things that I wish I had found and documenting things that I wish I had known.
+Many of these pages will never be "done", but that's a feature and not a bug!